koki-develop/clive/README.md

 #### `sleep`

-Sleep for a specific number of milliseconds.
+Sleep for a specified number of milliseconds.

 | Field | Required | Default | Description |
 | --- | --- | --- | --- |